sshaw/jaxb2ruby/README.md

 ### Usage

     > jaxb2ruby --help
     usage: jaxb2ruby [options] schema
         -c, --classes=MAP1[,MAP2,...]
 Java to Ruby class mappings MAP can be a string in the form javaclas=rubyclass or a YAML file of java/ruby class pairs
         -h, --help                       Show this message
         -n, --namespace=MAP1[,MAP2,...]
-XML namespace to class mappings MAP can be a string in the form namespace=class or a YAML file of namespace/class pairs
+XML namespace to ruby class mappings MAP can be a string in the form namespace=class or a YAML file of namespace/class pairs
-      -o, --output=DIRECTORY           Directory to output the generated ruby classes, defaults to ruby -t, --template=NAME              Template used to generate the ruby classes Can be a path to an ERB template or one of: roxml (default), happymapper, ruby
+        -o, --output=DIRECTORY           Directory to output the generated ruby classes, defaults to ruby -t, --template=NAME              Template used to generate the ruby classes Can be a path to an ERB template or one of: roxml (default), happymapper, ruby -v, --version                    jaxb2ruby version

 ### Java/Ruby Class Mapping